Molecular building blocks

 Organic molecules enable the design of atomically controllable electronic functionalities.
 One of the research projects of the IHRS NanoNet consists in demonstrating light-induced switching of isolated molecules on insulating surfaces.
 The switching of molecular states is often accompanied by conformational changes in single molecules.
 The mechanism leading to such conformational changes can be studied by STM at low temperature.
 Although STM can reveal the nature of molecular orbitals, it cannot give insights into transport phenomena through a molecule placed between two conducting contacts and bound in a stable geometry unless very specific geometries are tested.
 The electrical characteristics of the switches are thus investigated using the MCBJ technique, in which a molecule is connected repeatedly between the two metallic tips.
 With this setup, one can measure the difference in conductance between two molecular states.

 We design and synthesize conducting polymers for a wide range of uses in nanoelectronic circuits.
 When considering the use of molecular structures as active electronic components, such as memory elements or amplifiers, and molecular wires, i.e. direct connects between active components, the understanding of conduction mechanisms along single molecules at various length scales becomes essential.
-For this purpose we use MCBJ setups for molecular structures up to 5 nm length, and electrodes which are produced by direct lithography, or shadow mask evaporation for longer molecules.
+For this purpose we use MCBJ setups for molecular structures up to 5 nm length, and electrodes which are produced by direct lithography, or shadow mask evaporation for longer molecules, or larger molecular assemblies.